 1.2.2.4.
-Control Box Networking
+Connect the network cable

-Plug the Network Cable into the interface marked LAN on the Control Box, and plug the other end of the Network Cable into the computer.
+Plug the network cable into the interface marked LAN of the robot, and plug the other end of the network cable into the computer.

 1.2.2.5.
 End-effector Installation

 The End-effector flange has 6 M6 threaded holes and one Φ 6 positioning hole, where the end-effector of two different sizes can be mounted.
 If the effector does not have a positioning hole, the orientation of the end-effector must be documented in a file format, to avoid errors and unexpected results when re-installing the end-effector.
 The end-effector flange referenced ISO 9409-1-50-4-M6 standard.